Annie-freitas/DSN-Hackaton-Heart-disease/README.md

 Accuracy, Precision, Recall, F1-Score, and ROC-AUC.

 🚀 Key Insights
-The Random Forest model achieved the highest ROC-AUC of X.XX, making it the best-performing model.
+The Random Forest model achieved the highest ROC-AUC of 0.88, making it the best-performing model.
 Key features influencing predictions: age, cholesterol level, and maximum heart rate achieved.